By Darlene Stott

 However, for many dogs who are spayed and neutered surgically, t-shirts are a perfect alternative to keeping your dog's incision safe, clean, and left alone to heal.
 If you choose to put a t-shirt on your dog and the waistline of the t-shirt is baggy, tie it in a simple knot on their back.
 This keeps it loose enough for comfort, yet tight enough so that it will not rise off of the wound, allowing your dog access for incessant licking and chewing.

 The idea of an Elizabethan collar might feel a little old-fashioned.
 However, for some dogs and for some injuries, they are often a necessity.
-Visiting your emergency vet for a repair to a surgical incision because your dog has ripped out the stitches with their teeth, or caused a secondary infection because their mouth contains bacteria and they will not stop licking the wound, is probably not top on any dog owner’s list of things to do after a laceration or surgical wound.
+Visiting your emergency vet for a repair to a surgical incision because your dog has ripped out the stitches with their teeth, or caused a secondary infection because their mouth contains bacteria and they will not stop licking the wound, is probably not top on any pet parent’s list of things to do after a laceration or surgical wound.

 Elizabethan collars can be large, making it difficult for your dog to maneuver around your home and can be stiff and unyielding.
 However, know they are essential to your dog's healing process, and they are temporary.
 However, you protect your dog's surgical site or wounds, be sure you are offering your dog something to give them time to heal.